chrisbetze/Neural-Networks-and-Intelligent-Systems/Lab2/README.md

 ```

 ## Application 2: Topological and semantic representation of movies using Self-Organizing Map
+We make a two-dimensional map (grid), where movies of the dataset displayed in a spatially coherent way in terms of their content and their genre.
 ![68747470733a2f2f692e696d6775722e636f6d2f5a3446647572442e6a7067](https://user-images.githubusercontent.com/50949470/111079327-3b860600-8502-11eb-9071-22d09e94ee57.jpg)
-<br>We make a two-dimensional map (grid), where movies of the dataset displayed in a spatially coherent way in terms of their content and their genre.

 ### Discription - Steps
 * Creating the dataset: Each film is represented in the Vector Space Model by the features of TF-IDF and its genres.